wisphill/wisphill.github.io/collections/_aws_vpc/AWS Transit Gateway.md

+---
+description: In the case we have multiple VPCs, and peer them each others, so the network topology will be more complicated.
+So AWS Transit Gateway allows them to connect together.
+layout: post
+---

 #aws #vpc #transit #transit_gateway

 In the case we have multiple VPCs, and peer them each others, so the network topology will be more complicated.
 So AWS Transit Gateway allows them to connect together.